-Dr. Emmanuel Quansah is a senior lecturer at the Department of Meteorology and Climate Science, KNUST-Ghana.
-He obtained his Bachelor of Science degree in Physics from the University of Cape Coast, Ghana, in 1999.
-He also obtained his Master of Science degree in Environmental Physics from the University of Bremen, Germany, in 2004.
-He holds a PhD degree in Meteorology and Climate Science from the Federal University of Technology, Akure-Nigeria.
+Prof. Emmanuel Quansah is an associate professor in the Department of Meteorology and Climate Science at KNUST-Ghana.
+He earned his Bachelor of Science degree in Physics from the University of Cape Coast, Ghana, in 1999, followed by a Master of Science degree in Environmental Physics from the University of Bremen, Germany, in 2004.
+He also holds a PhD in Meteorology and Climate Science from the Federal University of Technology, Akure-Nigeria.

-His research interests include, estimation of solar energy, estimation and validation of CO2, and surface energy fluxes using Land Surface Models, Impact of aerosols on boundary-layer meteorology.
-His current research is on greenhouse gas emissions and mitigation options under climate and land use change in West Africa: A concerted regional modelling and observation assessment (CONCERT-West Africa).
-Fully funded by the DAAD through WASCAL under the WRAP2.0 Project.
+His research interests include solar energy estimation, CO2 validation, surface energy fluxes using Land Surface Models, and the impact of aerosols on boundary-layer meteorology.
+Currently, he focuses on greenhouse gas emissions and mitigation options under climate and land use change in West Africa, supported by the CONCERT-West Africa project funded by the German Ministry of Education (BMBF) under WASCAL within the WRAP2.0 Project.